 Fort Pulaski National Monument

 Fort Pulaski NM is located in Coastal Georgia approximately 15 miles east of Savannah.
-The park is open year-round and offers the opportunity to explore a historic fort, hiking, and live cannon demonstrations.
+The park is open year-round and offers the opportunity to explore a historic fort, hike, and live cannon demonstrations.

 More than 25 million bricks were used to construct Fort Pulaski.
 Robert E. Lee helped supervise the early construction of the fort.
 30 years later he would return as Confederate general fighting against the United States.